MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/reporting/Get-UserAnalyticsConfig.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-TenantAnalyticsConfig cmdlet to view the MyAnalytics privacy settings for cloud-based users.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

 ## SYNTAX